pakjiddat/word-predictor/README.md

 # Generates n-gram model.
 The output is the file def-model.RDS
 mg$generate_model()

-# The test envionment is cleaned up
+# The test environment is cleaned up
 clean_up(ve)
 ```